BrownKnight/STRUDEL/README.md

 ### API Documentation
 For basic API Documentation, [see ENKEL's README here](ENKEL/README.md).
-Advancded documentation can be found using Swagger.
+Advanced documentation can be found using Swagger.

 ## STRUDAL